I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_video_content_protection_caps.md

 `KeyExchangeTypeCount`

 The number of cryptographic key-exchange types that are supported by the driver.
 To get the list of key-exchange types, call the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_getcryptokeyexchangetype.md">GetCryptoKeyExchangeType</a> function.

+`BlockAlignmentSize`

+The encyrption block size, in bytes.
+The size of data to be encrypted must be a multiple of this value.

 `ProtectedMemorySize`